 State Prison South was converted into the Indiana State Reformatory in 1897 when it was decided to create a more positive environment for younger prisoners accused of less serious offenses, but too old for the Boys' School.
 This reorganization resulted in prisoners over the age of thirty, or those with previous felonies or a capital offense, being sent to the northern facility at Michigan City.
 The southern prison became a reformatory with rehabilitation as the chief objective for prisoners aged sixteen through thirty.
 The inmates had the opportunity to learn a trade or finish their education, hopefully turning their lives in a positive direction.
 Although some prisoners were able to take advantage of these opportunities, others fell victim to the more negative aspects of prison life.
 Dr. Harry Sharp started the practice of sterilization at the Reformatory in 1898, helping to bring Indiana to the forefront of the Eugenics movement.
 For more information on Eugenics visit the online "Fit to Breed" Exhibit.

 The State Farm was built in 1914 and 1915 by prisoners from the State Prison and Reformatory for the purpose of housing male misdemeanants.
 It was located on 1,892 acres of land one mile west of Putnamville and seven miles south of Greencastle.
 It opened officially, April 12, 1915 as an industrial farm colony, meaning that the prisoners actually farmed the land for their own sustenance and income for the state.
 Men over the age of sixteen, convicted of misdemeanors by circuit, superior, criminal or city courts, could be sentenced to the State Farm rather than a county jail or workhouse.
 (Adult female misdemeanants were sent to the Correctional Department of the Indiana Women's Prison.)
 Sparse early samples of some of the prisoner packets survive.
-A database of these records will go online at the Indiana Digital Archives mid 2014.
+A searchable database of these records is available at the Indiana Digital Archives.
 Additionally, occasional cards may be found in the Board of State Charities and Correction Index.
 A set of "IN and OUT" books are also available for research, however, the patron must already know the time the inmate entered the facility in order to glean the limited information these books offer.
 Valuable information on inmates may be found in microfilmed reports of the Board of State Charities located in the Archives Reading Room.
 These monthly reports range in date from 1915 through 1931, providing lists of inmates who were admitted and discharged.

 The Indiana Hospital for Insane Criminals was authorized by the Indiana General Assembly in 1909 and opened on the grounds of the Indiana State Prison at Michigan City on October 19, 1912.
 It housed convicted criminals who were adjudged insane and persons indicted or acquitted because of insanity.
 The criminally insane from the entire state were incarcerated here.
 The inmates were transferred in 1954 to the newly opened Maximum Security Division of the Dr. Norman M. Beatty Memorial Hospital.
 The Beatty Hospital was converted to Westville Correctional Center in 1979.

 The first set of Secretary of State Petitions begin in the early 1800’s and end around the time of the Civil War.
 The database for these records is searchable online at the Indiana Digital Archives.
 Citizens frequently wrote to the governor attempting to gain pardons, paroles, reprieves, commutations of sentences, or remissions of fines for crimes ranging from swearing to murder.
 This early 19th century collection provides just a sample of the types of records that might be found in a larger collection, yet to be indexed, which spans the last half of the 19th and early part of the 20th century.
-Patrons may request information regarding copy fees for either collection through email at firstname.lastname@example.org.
-Prisoner records from the state correctional facilities will often indicate if a prisoner received a pardon or early parole.
+Patrons may request information regarding copy fees for either collection through email at firstname.lastname@example.org.Prisoner records from the state correctional facilities will often indicate if a prisoner received a pardon or early parole.